iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 Be as creative as you want; there's no right answer here.
 We're just trying to come up with some predictions of what third thing an octopus might say in a heated argument with a shark about their dinosaur heritage.

-### Here's a visualization of a possible argument with the 3rd thing the octopus says missing
+### Here's a visualization of a possible argument with the third thing the octopus says missing

 <Figure
   image={sharkument1}
   alt="The image shows a colorful underwater scene in a comic book style.
 A shark and an octopus are facing each other with a series of speech bubbles above them, filled with variations of the word 'something.'
 The shark has a stern and somewhat confused expression, while the octopus looks surprised with wide eyes.
 The background is a bright teal, with small fish, bubbles, and sea plants scattered around.
 The speech bubbles indicate a back and forth conversation between the two sea creatures, although the content of the conversation is nonsensical as it only includes the word 'something' in different intonations and combinations, such as 'SOMETHING!'
 'SOMETHING?'
 'SOMETHING SOMETHING!!' and 'OHH BUT SOMETHING!
 SOMETHING!'
 There's also an empty speech bubble at the third statement by the octopus, suggesting a missing part of the conversation." caption="Animal images by OpenAI DALL-E 3.
-Text and comic bubbles by author."
+Text and comic bubbles by the author."
 />

 #### Off the top of my head, here are some things Octavia could have said in her third line of dialogue: